Which Type of Pilates Class is Best for You?

 Group classes

-There is one instructor demonstrating/cueing/correcting the exercises.
-The limitations of group classes are that the exercises are generic and the instructor has a limited ability to correct individuals.
+One instructor demonstrates/cues/corrects the exercises.
+Group classes have limitations: The exercises are generic, and the instructor has a limited ability to correct individuals.
 One interesting aspect is that group classes are cheaper and more social.

 Private classes

-Almost all Pilates studio offers Private or semi-private classes.
-Such classes can be of 1-6 people and the student has a lot more attention and guidance from the instructor.
+Almost all Pilates studios offer Private or semi-private classes.
+Such classes can be of 1-6 people, and the student receives a lot more attention and guidance from the instructor.
 Depending on the style of Pilates, private Pilates classes are often composed of a unique program of exercises created specifically for the students and vary from class to class.
-But note that private Pilates classes are a bit costly.
+However, note that private Pilates classes are a bit costly.

 Other variations include group reformer classes, group chair classes, and circuit classes.
-These classes usually have smaller numbers of participants than in mat classes.
+These classes usually have fewer participants than mat classes.

-While many of these classes use Pilates in their name or a description other Pilates studios go by the class name or equipment used or the Pilates style exercises in them or apply the principles of Pilates to other forms of exercise.
+While many of these classes use Pilates in their name or description, other Pilates studios go by the class name, equipment used, or Pilates-style exercises in them or apply the principles of Pilates to other forms of exercise.

-• Barre Pilates offering Booty Barre, Xtend barre and classes are a combination of ballet barre work, Pilates exercises, and cardio.
+- Barre Pilates offers Booty Barre and Xtend Barre classes, which combine ballet barre work, Pilates exercises, and cardio.

-• Body Balance is a Les Mills class that is a combination of tai chi, yoga and Pilates choreographed to music.
+- Body Balance is a Les Mills class that combines tai chi, yoga, and Pilates choreographed to music.

 While the quality and resemblance to traditional Pilates can vary among these classes, the equipment used plays a significant role.
 Let’s examine the tools you might encounter in a Pilates studio.